MahdiRahbar/SLUSpell/README.md

 python3 main.py
 ```
 ## Todo
+1. Supporting Irish Spell Checker.
+2. Supporting multi lingual interface.
-1. Using context based spell checker.
+3. Using context based spell checker.
-2. Using more accurate dictionaries.
+4. Using more accurate dictionaries.
-3. Adding registraiton system to save client's work.
+5. Adding registraiton system to save client's work.
-4. Adding more test cases to check the robustness of the application.
+6. Adding more test cases to check the robustness of the application.
 ## License
 SLUSpell is licensed under the terms of GNU General Public License v3.
 This library can be used for both academic and commercial purposes.
 For more information, check out the [LICENSE](https://github.com/MahdiRahbar/Spell_Checker/blob/main/LICENSE.txt) file.